Waewarin-C/MastersProject/README.md

 ## Waewarin Chindarassami

 ### This is a repository for the project that is one of the options for the masters degree.
-### This project is now complete
+### This project is now complete and archived.

 ## Calendar Program
 ColorPlan is a basic calendar program.
 The user is able to add events to the calendar and assign categories to those events.
 The events displayed on the calendar are color coded based on the category.

-Below are the main pages and are displayed on the bottom navigation of every view
+Below are the main pages and are displayed on the bottom navigation of every view:
 * Home
   * A quick overview of the week ahead starting from the current date
   * Add, edit, and delete events for those seven days